input-output-hk/marlowe-cardano/doc/marlowe/tutorials/marlowe-run.rst

 .. image:: images/demo-launch.png
    :alt: demo

 For this demo version of Marlowe Run, test wallets are generated with 10k ADA in them, so that you can use the service.
-You can use any wallet that exists on the server as  long as you know the public key.
+You can use any wallet that exists on the server as  long as you know the address.
 This will become the integration point with a real wallet in the full version of Marlowe Run, where only the wallet owner can authorize  payments.

 4. Click **Generate demo wallet** to use a demo wallet.